-Add SSH Credential
+Add an SSH credential

-The SSH Credential settings appear.
+Configure the SSH Credential settings as follows.

 Under Select an Auth Scheme, select one of the following:

-- SSH Key: add SSH keys for Harness to use when connecting to remote servers.
+- SSH Key: Add SSH keys for Harness to use when connecting to remote servers.

 - Kerberos: SSH into a target host via the Kerberos protocol.

-- Click Test Connection.
 If the test is unsuccessful, you might see an error stating that no Harness Delegate could reach the host, or that a credential is invalid.
 Make sure that your settings are correct and that a Harness Delegate is able to connect to the server.